sgkoishi/yaaiomni/README.md

 * Sudo is called `/runas` to avoid conflict with TShock's `/sudo`.
   * With `-f` flag bypasses permission check.

-### Don't touch unless you know what you are doing
+### Do not touch unless you know what you are doing
 > __Warning__
 > **KEEP IT UNCHANGED.
 DO NOT TOUCH UNLESS YOU KNOW WHAT YOU ARE DOING**
 * `.Soundness` in config enforce some soundness permission checks.